Z3RO-O/Task-Tracker-React/README.md

+# Task-Tracker-App
+This app has basic functionalities to Add, Remove, Set-Reminder and Toggle-Reminder with JSON-Server to Store, Update and Delete the Tasks.

-#Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).